golddemon1973/Resonance/README.md

 1. Get a **fresh** install of Hollow Knight
 2. Get the files from Resonance's [releases](https://github.com/golddemon1973/Resonance/releases)
 3. Move over to your Hollow Knight installation

-<small>On **Steam**, you can go to your game, click the gear icon and go to Manage > Browse Local Files; then, go to Hollow Knight_Data > Managed and copy and replace every single file</small>
+On **Steam**, you can go to your game, click the gear icon and go to Manage > Browse Local Files; then, go to Hollow Knight_Data > Managed and copy and replace every single file
-<small>On **Xbox**, you can go to your game, click the three dots, click Manage > Files > Browse...; then, go to Hollow Knight_Data > Managed and copy and replace every single file</small>
+On **Xbox**, you can go to your game, click the three dots, click Manage > Files > Browse...; then, go to Hollow Knight_Data > Managed and copy and replace every single file
-<small>On **GOG**, you can go to your game, click the button with two bars and two dots, click Manage Installation > Show Folder; then, go to Hollow Knight_Data > Managed and copy and replace every single file</small>
+On **GOG**, you can go to your game, click the button with two bars and two dots, click Manage Installation > Show Folder; then, go to Hollow Knight_Data > Managed and copy and replace every single file
-<small>If you are using a pirated/cracked version, support will not be provided</small>
+If you are using a pirated/cracked version, support will not be provided

 ## Installing Mods